 The city of Nindirí is located alongside the road, right in front of the Masaya Lagoon, which is adjacent to the volcano park.
 The city is quiet and peaceful in its center is the ancient Church of Santa Ana, built in colonial times.
 The festivities take place from 24 to 28 July in honor of the patron saint and Santiago.
 During the holidays you can see some colorful traditional dances.

-In the historic city center is also the small museum would tend.
+In the historic city center is also a small museum with pre-Columbian pieces.
 There are several pre-Columbian artifacts found in this area, which was the seat of an ancient indigenous culture.
 There are vases, urns, plates, jars, grinding stones, masks and idols.
 There are also antique pieces and rifles, and some animal fossils.
+Another ethnographic museum is located next to the main road (Managua-Masaya)

 In another area of the city, between the Managua - Masaya and Laguna de Masaya, there are areas of restaurants, bars and hotels.
 Many of them have extensive views towards the lagoon and the volcano.